afeiship/testing-notes/README.md

 # testing notes
-> Nots for how to testing my code.
+> Notes for how to testing my code.

 ## resources